 Key Takeaways

-- Google explicitly lists low-quality directory/bookmark links and automated link creation as examples of link spam, so mass submission is the wrong goal.
+- Google explicitly lists low-quality directory/bookmark links and automated link creation as link-spam examples, so quality control is not optional.

 The Safe Way to Use a Directory Submission Sites List